People

 Lihani du Plessis (PhD Student)

-Lihani is a current PhD student with a multidisciplinary background interested in studying the interconnectedness of various systems that affect health.
-Through her PhD studies she plans to broaden her skillset by using the same tools that engineers use to investigate how to make the NHS medical supply chains more environmentally and socially sustainable.
-Prior to her PhD studies she received an MPH in public health from the University of Alberta, MPhil in history and philosophy of science from Cambridge, and bachelor’s degrees in history and biological sciences from Oregon State University.
+Lihani is a PhD student with a multidisciplinary background interested in the interconnections of various systems that affect health.
+The goal of her PhD research is to understand how to make the NHS medical supply chains more socially sustainable and free from Modern Slavery.
+Prior to her PhD she received an MPH in public health from the University of Alberta, MPhil in history and philosophy of science from Cambridge, and bachelor’s degrees in history and biological sciences from Oregon State University.

 Cyrille Dunant